bwschmidt/swan-demo-go/CONTRIBUTING.md

 ### Description

-New features included in a release may be summarised in the README.MD or other high level information.
+New features included in a release may be summarized in the README.MD or other high level information.
 Such summaries should not duplicate the commit description.